-If you mount the saw on any other Craftsman base or flat bench, make sure Elevation Crank has proper clearance to rotate.
+Make sure elevation crank is free to rotate.
 The saw must be bolted down.
-Position saw to slope slightly rearward, so when the carriage is installed it will not roll forward due to gravity.
+Position your entire saw (or saw bench) to slope slightly rearward, so the carriage will not roll forward due to gravity.

 ATTACH ELEVATION CRANK.

 Be sure setscrew is tightened on flat of shaft.